ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

 Similarly, focusing on [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality) metadata, esoteric protocols, or yet-to-be-built technologies is a misstep.
 While technology can augment the experience of writing an alternative text description, we need to remember **what** is getting centered, **why**, and **who** should be getting prioritized.

-Alternate text is for for people, and **people are not a problem to be solved**.
+Alternate text is for people, and **people are not a problem to be solved**.
 [The social model of disability](https://en.wikipedia.org/wiki/Social_model_of_disability) teaches us that it is the built environment that should be better crafted to meet the needs of the people who use it.

 Instead of sweeping a presumed problem under the rug, elevate the prominence of alternate text descriptions in interfaces and combine it with education and a positive culture that both promotes and rewards the practice.